Diff4Splat: Repurposing Video Diffusion Models for Dynamic Scene Generation¶

 The total loss is a weighted sum of four terms:

-- Flow Matching loss \(\mathcal{L}_{FM}\): Applied exclusively to the video diffusion model parameters; fine-tunes on 4D annotated data to align the latent space.
+- Flow Matching Loss \(\mathcal{L}_{FM}\): Applied only to video diffusion model parameters, fine-tuning on 4D annotated data for latent space alignment.

-- Photometric loss \(\mathcal{L}_{photo}\): MSE + LPIPS (\(\lambda_p=0.5\)), optimizing appearance consistency between rendered and ground-truth images.
+- Photometric Loss \(\mathcal{L}_{photo}\): MSE + LPIPS (\(\lambda_p=0.5\)), optimizing appearance consistency between rendered and ground truth images.

-- Geometric loss \(\mathcal{L}_{geo}\): Pearson correlation loss on depth + total variation smoothness loss, with weight \(\lambda_{geo}=0.5\).
+- Geometric Loss \(\mathcal{L}_{geo}\): Pearson correlation loss for depth + Total Variation smoothing loss, weighted by \(\lambda_{geo}=0.5\).

-- Motion loss \(\mathcal{L}_{motion}\): Based on 3D point tracking data (directly available for synthetic data; obtained via CoTracker for real data), combining L2 loss with L1 regularization, weight \(\lambda_{motion}=2.0\).
+- Motion Loss \(\mathcal{L}_{motion}\): Based on 3D point tracking data (directly available for synthetic data, obtained via CoTracker for real data), using L2 + L1 regularization, weighted by \(\lambda_{motion}=2.0\).

-Training uses AdamW with a learning rate of \(10^{-5}\), conducted on 32 A100 GPUs for approximately 7 days.
+Training utilizes AdamW with a learning rate of \(10^{-5}\), taking about 7 days on 32 A100 GPUs.

 Key Experimental Results¶